pdbforone/audiobook-pipeline-styletts-personal/CRAFT_EXCELLENCE_VISION.md

 Kokoro: "To be or not to be that is the question"
         (flat, monotone, no dramatic pause)

-F5-TTS: "To BE, or not to BE—[pause]—that...is the question."
+XTTS:   "To BE, or not to BE—[pause]—that...is the question."
         (emphasis on "be", dramatic pause, contemplative delivery)
 ```